 California's Water Supply Outlook is Serious Business

 Over the years, it has become increasingly evident that water use efficiency is absolutely essential for sustaining adequate and reliable water supplies for southern California.
-With the Colorado River recovering from an 11-year drought, the uncertainty of a long-term fix for the Sacramento-San Joaquin Bay Delta, and increased population growth, California faces even more serious long-term water supply reliability challenges than during the drought of the early 1990s.
+With the Colorado River recovering from a decade-long drought, the uncertainty of a long-term fix for the Sacramento-San Joaquin Bay Delta, and increased population growth, California is faced with long-term water supply reliability challenges.

 In addition, the increasing costs of conveying and treating water supplies and replacing aging infrastructure are requiring water purveyors across the state to implement viable and cost-effective solutions to these issues.
 For a highly urbanized area such as Anaheim, water use efficiency continues to be the most cost-effective approach to ensuring reliable water supplies for its customers.

 On April 7, 2017, Governor Jerry Brown issued a declaration which lifted the emergency drought regulations prompted by the historic California drought of 2012-2016.
 Given the periodic and unpredictable nature of drought events, a long-term framework aimed at ensuring the resilience of our water supplies has been implemented- “Making Water Conservation a California Way of Life.”
 Prepared by the California Department of Water Resources, in conjunction with the State Water Resources Control Board, California Public Utilities Commission, California Department of Food and Agriculture, and California Energy Commission, this water conservation framework establishes the foundation for our conservation and efficiency goals.